odewahn/jdboston16/schedule.md

 * 10:30AM to 11:00AM:   Thorin Tabor — GenePattern Notebooks: Jupyter in Cancer Research
 * 11:00AM to 12:00PM:   Birds of a Feather Discussions
 * 12:00PM to 1:00PM:    Lunch (Provided)
-* 1:00PM to 1:30PM:     Demba Ba — Wearable Signal Processing Using Docker Notebook
+* 1:00PM to 1:30PM:     Demba Ba — Wearable Signal Processing Using Jupyter Notebook
 * 1:30PM to 2:00PM:     The Binder Project — Jeremy Freeman
 * 2:00PM to 2:30PM:     Jupyter Kernel Development — Safia Abdalla
 * 2:30PM to 2:45PM:     Break